 Other Shareholder Proposals.
-To be considered for inclusion in our proxy statement and form of proxy for our 2018 annual meeting of shareholders, shareholder proposals must be received by our Secretary, at the above address, no later than November 21, 2017, and must otherwise comply with the notice and other provisions of our bylaws, as well as SEC rules and regulations.
+To be considered for inclusion in our proxy statement and form of proxy for our 2019 annual meeting of shareholders, shareholder proposals must be received by our secretary, at the above address, no later than November 23, 2018, and must otherwise comply with the notice and other provisions of our bylaws, as well as SEC rules and regulations.

 For proposals to be otherwise brought by a shareholder and voted upon at an annual meeting, the shareholder must file written notice of the proposal to our secretary not less than 90 days nor more than 120 days prior to the annual meeting.
-However, that if less than 100 days' notice of the date of the annual meeting is given to shareholders, then written notice of the proposal must be delivered to our secretary no later than the close of business on the 10th day following the day on which such notice of the date of the annual meeting was mailed to shareholders, which means such notice must be delivered to our Secretary no later than March 31, 2017 for the 2017 annual meeting of shareholders.
-The shareholder's notice to the secretary must include: (a) a brief description of the proposal desired to be brought before the meeting and the reasons for conducting such business at the meeting; (b) the name and address, as they appear on the Company's books, of the shareholder proposing such business; (c) the number of shares of the Company's common stock beneficially owned by such shareholder on the date of such shareholder's notice; and (iv) any financial or other interest of such shareholder in the proposal.
+However, that if less than 100 days' notice of the date of the annual meeting is given to shareholders, then written notice of the proposal must be delivered to our secretary no later than the close of business on the 10th day following the day on which such notice of the date of the annual meeting was mailed to shareholders.

+We anticipate holding our 2019 annual meeting of shareholders on May 6, 2019.
+As a result, notice of shareholder proposals to be brought at the 2019 annual meeting of shareholders must be delivered to our secretary no earlier than January 6, 2019, and no later than February 5, 2019.
+The shareholder's notice to the secretary must include: (a) a brief description of the proposal desired to be brought before the meeting and the reasons for conducting such business at the meeting; (b) the name and address, as they appear on the Company's books, of the shareholder proposal such business; (c) the number of shares of the Company's common stock beneficially owned by such shareholder on the date of such shareholder's notice; and (iv) any financial or other interest of such shareholder in the proposal.